This post may contain affiliate links.

 For a relatively small European country, Portugal is packed with diverse natural scenery and a thriving sense of culture.

-From the bustling capital of Lisbon, to the stunning beaches of the Algarve, to the vast countrysides of the northern wine regions, Portugal never fails to attract travelers from every corner of the globe.
+From the busy capital of Lisbon, to the stunning beaches of the Algarve, to the vast countrysides of the northern wine regions, Portugal never fails to attract travelers from every corner of the globe.

-2. Easy Day Trips
+2. Easy Day Trips from Porto

 For those who like to venture outside of the city, Porto is surrounded by many other gorgeous destinations that are perfect for day trips.